AgenaRisk/api-r/README.md

 ### 3.1.1 `id`

 Mandatory field to create a new `Node` object.
-This is the unique identifier of Agena AI model nodes.
+This is the unique identifier of agena.ai model nodes.

 ### 3.1.2 `name`